linux-system-roles/vpn/README.md

 The role will set up a vpn tunnel between each pair of hosts in the list of `vpn_connections`, using the default parameters, including generating keys as needed.
 This role assumes that the names of the hosts under `hosts` are the same as the names of the hosts used in the Ansible inventory, and that you can use those names to configure the tunnels (i.e. they are real FQDNs that resolve correctly).

+## Requirements

+The Ansible controller requires the python `netaddr` package.

 ## Variables

 These global variables should be applied to the configuration for every tunnel (unless the user overrides them in the configuration of a particular tunnel).